sandinmyjoints/towards-100-pct-uptime-examples/pres.md

 I don't know of any way to recover from that.
 Interested in ideas.

 More likely, if it's an application error, the other requests will be fine.

-## Shut down keep-alive connections

-HTTP defaults to keep-alive which keeps the underyling TCP connection open.

-We want to close those TCP connections for our dying worker.
+### How to clean up

-Revisit our middleware from earlier.
+Revisiting our middleware from earlier:

 Add before and after hooks for cleanup.